 - Refrain from Assuming: "She's A Mystery To Me".
 What sounds like a Title-Only Chorus is actually an Album Title Drop; the song's title is the last line of each verse.

 - "Oh, Pretty Woman" (or "Oh!
-Pretty Woman" depending on album) is more usually known as "Pretty Woman".
+Pretty Woman" depending on the album) is more usually known as "Pretty Woman".

 - Scatting: Many songs had backing vocals singing doo-wop phrases.